JoeSubbi/3D-Renderer-for-4D-Objects/README.md

 The purpose of this project will be to investigate different representations of 4D objects in 3D (in 2D) and therefore getting something working first is a priority.

+### Progress Report 25/09/2021
+Back with a 3D scene using ray marching containing a bunch of shapes.
+Also created a 4D sphere and cube.
+Implemented 3D and 4D rotation.

+Looking into SDF shapes described [here](https://iquilezles.org/www/articles/distfunctions/distfunctions.htm)

 ## 3DRenderer\
 Attempting a 3D render engine from scratch in Java.
 This portion of the project is following [this tutorial](https://www.youtube.com/watch?v=gnT6YC5Nf70&list=PLsRmsZm0xMNogPyRn6gNWq4OM5j22FkAU&index=1)